facebook/react/README.md

 **NEW**!
 Check out our newest project [React Native](https://github.com/facebook/react-native), which uses React and JavaScript to create native mobile apps.

 [Learn how to use React in your own project](https://facebook.github.io/react/docs/getting-started.html).

+##What is ReactJs and When to Use It

+#####What is reactjs

+**ReactJS** is a JavaScript library for building UIs.
+ReactJS can be thougft of as "the V in MVC"; to say it handles your view rendering.
+Take a JavaScript application framework, like BackboneJS.
+Your views would be built with React **Components**.

+It's when your project uses the **AngularJS** framework, that it settles in nicely.
+React Components mimic Angular's Directives.

+#####When to use reactjs

+Say you want to abstract your Views from the rest of the Application frameworks syntax.
+React would be a possible solution.
+It is a framework agnostic library that enhances your UIs.

+React is a library for rendering views in any MV* framework.
+It won't replace your Backbone, Angular or Ember application logic, entirely, but it will work in harmony with your legacy code.

+Possible Application scenarios:

+*	You have a JavaScript Application or static site generator and want to increase your performance

+*	You want to build your Views outside of the Framework's syntax

 ## Examples